8 min readCase study

 QualityCI on Cache-Control, CSP, stub compliancePlatform invariants enforced at merge, not in prod console

 After moving a hot API from 21s to ~250ms, the next bottleneck was frontend coordination: N product UIs, one authenticated session, zero cross-team deploy coupling.
-This post covers the platform shell pattern — host + federated remotes + BFF seam — without tying it to any single product name.
+I shipped a platform shell — host, federated remotes, BFF seam — so teams could deploy independently without sharing a monolith repo.

 #Problem framing